-The International Powered Access Federation (IPAF) calling for comments from powered access platform users on managing inspections, maintenance and thorough examinations of their equipment.
+The International Powered Access Federation (IPAF) calling for comments from powered access platform users on managing access platform inspection, maintenance and thorough examinations of their equipment.

 The Strategic Forum Plant Safety Group has produced some draft guidance entitled Managing the safe condition of Mobile Elevating Work Platforms – A practical approach to Inspection, Maintenance and Thorough Examination of Mobile Elevating Work Platforms (MEWPs).

-The draft document has been written for application in the UK, within the UK legislative jurisdiction and can be accesses by IPAF members through the website www.ipaf.org.
+The draft document has been written for application in the UK, within the UK legislative jurisdiction and can be accessed by IPAF members through the website www.ipaf.org.
 IPAF members are encouraged to consider the draft guidance and to give constructive comments using the relevant comment form by 27 May 2016.

 The main types of access platform inspection are:

-– Pre-use inspection checks
+– Pre-use access platform inspection checks

 A record of these checks should be kept throughout the machine’s lifespan and used to evidence safe working or passed on to the new owner when it is sold.